Sample workflow for LP digitization

 5. Capture

 Record both sides into the project prior to doing the processing.
-You can either Stop the recording after the first side using the The Stop button button or Transport > Stop and then use Transport > Record (or use Shift + R) to restart recording when you are ready.
-Alternatively you can pause by pressing the The Pause button button (or use Transport > Pause) at the end of the first side and then press the The Pause button button again once you are ready to record the second side.
+You can either Stop the recording after the first side using the button or Shift + R) to restart recording when you are ready.
+Alternatively you can pause by pressing the button (or use ) at the end of the first side and then press the button again once you are ready to record the second side.

 You may prefer to work with a single side of an LP at a time as that gives a smaller working set.